stephenrwalli/OCI_testing/README.md

 script: no build in progress in this working dir - try "acbuild begin"
 ```

-At this point we can run the aci file.
+At this point we can run the rkt image.
 ```
 $ rkt run --insecure-options=image test-rkt.aci
 image: using image from file /home/ubuntu/rkt-v1.0.0/stage1-coreos.aci